solidify/azure-devops-backup-tool-docs/troubleshooting.md

 ### Step-by-step

-Firstly, inside the MigrationWorkspace, locate the corresponding .json definition for the failing resource, and copy this file in its entirety, for example: `<Source Project>\Imported____\FailedBuildDefinitions\PartsUnlimitedE2E.json`
+Firstly, inside the MigrationWorkspace, locate the corresponding .json definition for the failing resource, and copy this file in its entirety, for example: `<MigrationWorkspace>\Imported____\FailedBuildDefinitions\PartsUnlimitedE2E.json`

 Use any of the following software to set up a manual Rest API query: